-Measurement is not made on an individual contract level but on portfolios that are subdivided into specific groups.
+Measurement is not made on an individual contract level but on portfolios that are divided into specific groups.
 IFRS 17 requires an entity to identify portfolios of insurance contracts that share similar risks and are managed together.
-Each portfolio of insurance contracts shall be divided into a minimum of: (i) contracts that are onerous at initial recognition, (ii) contracts that at initial recognition have no significant possibility of becoming onerous, and (iii) any remaining contracts in the portfolio.
-An entity is not permitted to include contracts issued more than one year apart in the same group.
+Each portfolio of insurance contracts shall be divided into a minimum of: (i) contracts that are onerous at initial recognition; (ii) contracts that at initial recognition have no significant possibility of becoming onerous; and (iii) any remaining contracts in the portfolio.
+It is not permitted to include contracts issued more than one year apart in the same group.
+Once established at initial recognition, the composition of the groups is not subsequently reassessed.